Use your construction skills to build new homes for families in Central Appalachia.

 Race to Build Event

-Race to Build is an annual event in April when Appalachia Service Project partners with the Bristol Motor Speedway during the Food City 500 NASCAR race.
-Three teams of university construction management students come together and compete to build three homes in three days, for three families in the Tri-Cities region.Learn More
+Race to Build is an annual event when Appalachia Service Project partners with the Bristol Motor Speedway during a NASCAR race.
+Teams come together and compete to build new homes for families in the Tri-Cities region.Learn More

 Warmer.
 Safer.
 Drier.®